COMPARISONS

 ReARM vs Traditional SCA Tools

 Traditional Software Composition Analysis (SCA) tools like Semgrep, Snyk, Black Duck (Synopsys), Checkmarx, Mend (WhiteSource), and Sonatype focus on scanning and finding vulnerabilities.
-ReARM is not an SCA tool - it is a Release-Level Supply Chain Evidence Platform that integrates with SCA tools.
+SCA tools find issues.
+ReARM governs the release.
+ReARM is not an SCA tool - it is a Release Governance Platform that integrates with SCA tools and turns their findings into governed release decisions.

 ReARM